DlonNarvacan/DlonNarvacan/README.md

 Hi, I’m @DlonNarvacan (Arnold M. Narvacan)
+I have experience in UI/UX Design and Frontend Web Development using HTML/CSS, Javascript, and React Design Tools: Figmaa and Framer
-I’m interested in Java, Python and Javascript Programming.
+I’m interested in Javascript, Python and Java Programming.
-I’m currently learning ReactJS and Firebase Stack
-I know Java,C++,Python and Javascript Programming.
-Email me in (bignetnarvacan@yahoo.com/bignetnarvacan@gmail.com)
+Email me in (arnoldnarvacan28@gmail.com)

 <!---
 DlonNarvacan/DlonNarvacan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.